 Heroku, a cloud solution for various application engines, supports django out of the box.
 It does a pretty good job of providing you with a deployment process which at one hand is relatively simple, and on the other hand allows them to control their resources.

 Recently I had to write a Python script which needed to parse large gzip-ed CSV files.
 First I reached for the standard

 csv module, which is quite straightforward to use.
 Unfortunately, it proved to be too slow.
 In fact, I gave up waiting for it to parse even a single file containing about 30 million rows!
 And my whole data set had more than 300 million rows altogether.

 String interpolation is a useful feature in many programming languages which helps the developers to generate formatted messages easier.
 An example from C# 6 could read like:

-It has been about a year since I joined Toptal as a developer.
+TL;DR; It has been about a year since I joined Toptal as a developer.
 And overall the experience is rather disappointing so far.
-For a developer of my level I think it's more or less a waste of time.
+For a developer of my level and background I think it's more or less a waste of time.
 Let me explain why.

 For quite some time I wanted to have a Drupal theme that would allow me to have a bootstrap based theme together with the look and feel as dictated by the Material Design principles from Google.
 Mainly because I like the way these two look and because I myself have very limited abilities in creating pretty user interfaces.

 I have recently upgraded my Amazon cloud t2.micro instance from Ubuntu 15.04 to 15.10.
 And soon I noticed a very strange high load on the machine - constantly above 2.0, and without doing much.
 The apparent culprit seemed kswapd0 process.
 I tried various simple steps to reduce the load, but nothing seemed to work, mainly because, as I already mentioned, no heavy activity was supposed to be happening.